AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 +   Verify the updated immutable files like `dispatcher_vhost.conf`, `default.vhost`, and `default.farm` and if needed make relevant changes in your custom files which are derived from these files.

-+   Revalidate the configurations, it should pass
++   Revalidate the configuration, it should pass

   ```shell
   $ ./bin/validate.sh ${YOUR-AEM-PROJECT}/dispatcher/src